Sound Automation of Magic Wands (extended version): Using the Logic with Combinable Wands

 \subsubsection{Making Wands Combinable.}

-The previous paragraphs show that, \thibault{even if $B$ is combinable,} the standard wand $A \wand B$ is in general not combinable because it can be satisfied by non-scalable footprints.
-Therefore, we define a novel restricted interpretation for wands \thibault{that \emph{forces} footprints to be scalable, in the following sense}.
+The previous paragraphs show that, even if $B$ is combinable, the standard wand $A \wand B$ is in general not combinable because it can be satisfied by non-scalable footprints.
+Therefore, we define a novel restricted interpretation for wands that \emph{forces} footprints to be scalable, in the following sense.
 The restricted interpretation of a wand accepts all scalable footprints, and transforms non-scalable footprints before checking whether they actually satisfy the wand.
 We call a wand with this restricted interpretation a \emph{combinable wand}, and write $A \cwand B$ to differentiate it from the standard wand $A \wand B$.

 For standard wands, \emph{any} state $\sigma_w$ is a footprint of $A \wand B$ iff, for all states $\sigma_A$ that satisfy $A$, $\sigma_A \# \sigma_w \Rightarrow \sigma_A \oplus \sigma_w \models B$.
 We obtain the definition of combinable wands by replacing $\sigma_w$ with a (possibly smaller) state $\mathcal{R}(\sigma_A, \sigma_w)$ that is scalable w.r.t. $\sigma_A$. $\mathcal{R}(\sigma_A, \sigma_w)$ is defined as $\sigma_w$ if \emph{no} state in $\mathit{scaled}(\sigma_w)$ is compatible with any $\sigma_A$; in that case, condition (2) of scalable footprints holds for $\mathcal{R}(\sigma_A, \sigma_w)$ w.r.t. $\sigma_A$.
-Otherwise, $\mathcal{R}(\sigma_A, \sigma_w)$ is obtained by removing just enough permissions from $\sigma_w$ to ensure that \emph{all} states in $\mathit{scaled}(\mathcal{R}(\sigma_A, \sigma_w))$ are compatible with $\sigma_A$, \thibault{which ensures that condition (1) holds for $\mathcal{R}(\sigma_A, \sigma_w)$ w.r.t. $\sigma_A$}.
+Otherwise, $\mathcal{R}(\sigma_A, \sigma_w)$ is obtained by removing just enough permissions from $\sigma_w$ to ensure that \emph{all} states in $\mathit{scaled}(\mathcal{R}(\sigma_A, \sigma_w))$ are compatible with $\sigma_A$, which ensures that condition (1) holds for $\mathcal{R}(\sigma_A, \sigma_w)$ w.r.t. $\sigma_A$.

-To formally define $\mathcal{R}(\sigma_A, \sigma_w)$, we \thibault{fix a concrete separation algebra (formally defined in \appref{app:state_model})}, \as{whose states are pairs}\asout{where a state is a pair} $(\pi, h)$ of a \emph{permission mask} $\pi$, which maps heap locations to fractional permissions, and a partial heap $h$, which maps heap locations to values.
+To formally define $\mathcal{R}(\sigma_A, \sigma_w)$, we fix a concrete separation algebra (formally defined in \happref{G}), whose states are pairs $(\pi, h)$ of a \emph{permission mask} $\pi$, which maps heap locations to fractional permissions, and a partial heap $h$, which maps heap locations to values.

 \begin{definition} Let $(\pi_A, h_A)$ and $(\pi_w, h_w)$ be two states, and let $\pi'_w$ be the permission mask such that $\forall l \ldotp \pi_w'(l) = \min(\pi_w(l), 1 - \pi_A(l))$.
 Then

 The \emph{combinable wand} $A \cwand B$ is then interpreted as follows: